vega/altair/doc/user_guide/config.rst

       color='species'
   )

-The legend can be customized by introducing the :class:`Color` function and taking advantage of its `legend` argument.
-It expects a :class:`Legend` object as its input, which accepts arguments to customize many aspects of its appearance.
+In this case, the legend can be customized by introducing the :class:`Color` class and taking advantage of its `legend` argument.
+The `shape` and `size` arguments have their own corresponding classes.

+The legend option on all of them expects a :class:`Legend` object as its input, which accepts arguments to customize many aspects of its appearance.
 One simple example is giving the legend a `title`.

 .. altair-plot::